 Building, Height of

-The vertical distance from grade to the highest point of the building or structure.
-[Amended 2-18-1983 by Ord.
-No. 26]
+The vertical distance from grade to the highest point of the building or structure [Amended 2-18-1983 by Ord.
+No. 26], except that:

+in an AE, or AO Special Hazard Area designated in an effective FEMA Flood Insurance Rate Map (FIRM) building heights shall be measured from the FIRM-designatated base flood elevation (BFE) minus 3’ (three feet), and

+in a VE Special Hazard Area building heights shall be measured from the FIRM-designatated base flood elevation (BFE) minus 2’ (two feet).

 SECTION 2.
 Amend Chapter 101 Flood Loss Reduction.
 Amend Chapter 101, everywhere appropriate, to redefine freeboard requirements as follows: